Luminarys/gochat/README.md

 Now, whenever a user types ".ping" into a channel, the bot will respond with "Pong!".

 #TODO
+* Add in more useful modules
+* Allow for global vs. channel modules
+* Add in a more comprehensive permissions system
+* Use configuration files or flags
 * Move away from the go-ircevent library and become a standalone library
-* Database support for logs
-* Demo client